timbeaudet/knowledge_base/software/adobe_premiere.md

 - To cut across all lanes, use SHIFT when clicking the cut tool.
 - `SHIFT+DELETE` will ripple delete the clips, bringing future reel backwards. (if all lanes are selected)

+**Random Tips**

+- Use `~` with preview selected to maximize the panel for larger viewing.
+- You can BOX SELECT the keyframes in the effect controls panel, makes easy to move around.

 [Premiere Hotkeys](https://helpx.adobe.com/premiere-pro/using/default-keyboard-shortcuts.html)